saviogl/sails-hook-solr/README.md

       }
     },
 ```
-> During the creation of the sorl clients, this plugins sets the `core` property (not listed above) as the Model's name taken from the `sails.models` object, so each solr client will connect to its corresponding sorl core.
+> During the creation of the sorl clients, this hook sets the `core` property (not listed above) as the Model's name taken from the `sails.models` object, so each solr client will connect to its corresponding sorl core.

 ## Solr Client
 The solr client is created and exposed for all Models so you can harness the full power of the http://lbdremy.github.io/solr-node-client/.